williamnamamnath/williamnamamnath/README.md

 --------

-## About me
+## About Me

 **Hi there!** 👋

-I’m a full stack web developer with experience using the MERN stack.
+I’m a ***full stack web developer*** with experience using the MERN stack.
 I earned my diploma in web development from the Concordia University bootcamp in May 2024.
 I love learning new frameworks and acquiring new skills to stay up-to-date.

 - 🎵 Music fanatic